 BlueField Software Overview

 NVIDIA provides software which enables users to fully utilize the NVIDIA® BlueField® DPU and enjoy the rich feature-set it provides.
-Using the BlueField software packages, users are able to:
+Using the BlueField software packages, users can:

 Quickly and easily boot an initial Linux image on your development board